rticommunity/rticonnextdds-usecases-umaa/README.md

 ```sh
 export UMAA_HOME="<PATH_TO_UMAA_IDL_REPO>"
 ```
 - Ensure a pre-processor is in your PATH environment variable.
 The default is `cpp`.
-Reference the RTI Code Generator documentation for details.
+Reference the [RTI code generator](https://community.rti.com/static/documentation/connext-dds/6.1.2/doc/manuals/connext_dds_professional/code_generator/users_manual/index.htm) documentation for more info.

 ### 2. Go to folder